zserge/zserge.github.io/input/j1vm.md

 - CALL: store current address to the RS and jump to the address.
 This instruction makes it possible to implement functions.

-- ALU: perform ariphmetic operation
+- ALU: perform arithmetic operation

 There are 16 types of ALU instructions, each of them can also manipulate DS and RS stacks, change PC and work with memory.
 For more details